openmindculture/ingo-steinke.de/README.md

 to be used in liquid variables with the `content.` prefix.

-My localization setup does not match eleventy's front matter handling, but this proved a quick and maintainable way to get things done.
+My localization setup does not match eleventy's front matter handling, but this proved a quick and maintainable way to get things done when I did not find any official documentation how to internationalize eleventy projects in January 2021.

-When starting to work with eleventy, in January 2021, I had not been able to find an official documentation how to internationalize eleventy projects, and anything else I found seemed even more counter-intuitive to me, so here we go.

 ## Build